 Advise us of any concerns you have where you suspect fraud has been committed against the council.

 How to report council fraud

 You can be assured you have the right to remain anonymous and that all the information provided will be treated in the strictest confidence.

-Please note that Bournemouth Borough Council no longer investigates benefit fraud - this is now the responsibility of the Department of Work and Pensions.
+Please note that BCP Council no longer investigates benefit fraud - this is now the responsibility of the Department of Work and Pensions.

 If someone claims Housing Benefit and/or Social Security benefits where they have no right to entitlement they are committing benefit fraud.